 J: My art is drawing, which, for me, is very therapeutic.
 The chef’s art is cooking, which is always very nurturing.
 Restaurants exist to feed people, but they do more than fill the stomach.
 Done right, with the proper combination of food, company, and atmosphere, they fill the soul.
 And nowhere in the world do they do this better than in Paris.
 The word “restaurant” even has its root in the French “restaurer,” which means “to restore.”
 A lesson I would take from the work of French chefs, who are so good at taking care of others, is to take care of yourself.
 If you want to live well, you have to make time and space to restore and repair yourself, for only then can you live life to the fullest, which is perhaps the truest art of all.

 John Donohue, a former editor at The New Yorker and erstwhile cartoonist for the magazine, is a self-taught artist.
 In 2017, he launched the website All the Restaurants, where he sells signed, limited-edition prints in part to aid hospitality workers impacted by the pandemic.
 His book All the Restaurants in New York was published in 2019.
-A volume of London drawings is due out next.
+A volume of London drawings entitled A Taste of London was released in 2023.
 He lives in Brooklyn and draws at least twice a day.

 - For more on John Donohue, check out his website here.

 - More on food!
 The 10 Best French Foodie Instagram Accounts to Follow